-That embody the demographics of your
+That embody the demographics of your company.

-company.
 Be sure your list of interviewees captures the mix of genders and ethnicities represented across your employee base.
 In cases where your company lacks diversity, be sure to seek out those voices in your interviews, even if it technically represents a disproportionate percentage compared with your overall population.
 It's critical you hear from diverse employees and identify any trends in their experiences that need to be understood and addressed.

 Once you've determined a representative set of employees to speak with, it's time to get out and talk to them - our very favorite part of doing this work!
-Compared with our background in more corporate environments, we find the candor and directness of frontline employees so refreshing.
+We find the candor and directness of frontline employees so refreshing.